-Hosting a brunch or just need something quick for busy mornings?
-These gluten-free cottage cheese breakfast biscuits are soft, savory, and so easy to make.
+hese gluten-free cottage cheese breakfast biscuits are soft, savory, and easy to make.
 They bake up golden on the outside, tender on the inside, and they’re filling enough to keep everyone satisfied.
+The base uses gluten-free all-purpose flour, almond flour, cottage cheese, and eggs, then you choose your flavor: ham and cheddar, sun-dried tomato and feta, or sausage and pepper jack.

-I love recipes like this because they fit so many occasions: serve them warm from the oven at brunch, tuck them into a lunchbox, or stash a batch in the freezer for grab-and-go breakfasts.
-Even my toddler loves these biscuits — and when a recipe wins over kids and adults, you know it’s a keeper.
+I love recipes like this because they fit so many occasions.
+Serve them warm from the oven at brunch, tuck them into a lunchbox, or stash a batch in the freezer for grab-and-go breakfasts.
+Even my toddler devours these, and when a recipe wins over kids and adults, you know it’s a keeper.

 Why You’ll Love this Recipe